The American Chemical Society: A Force for Good

 ACS is at the forefront of the evolving worldwide chemical enterprise.
 We enable chemists, chemical engineers and related chemical professionals to address looming global challenges and improve people’s lives.
 With that in mind, we are:

 A Respected Global Scientific Information Provider

-ACS operates the Chemical Abstracts Service (CAS), which provides the most comprehensive digital databases of disclosed research in chemistry and related sciences.
+ACS operates the Chemical Abstract Service (CAS), which provides the most comprehensive digital databases of disclosed research in chemistry and related sciences.
 Since 1907, CAS has covered chemistry in the broadest sense, including disciplines with no current commercial value, to ensure the most complete historical record of disclosed chemistry.
 Further, CAS offers discounts to degree-granting institutions to ensure that non-commercial researchers can benefit from the largest resource of disclosed chemical research.